122 Recorded Violations of UN-sponsored Truce by US-Saudi Aggression

-US-Saudi Forces and their mercenaries committed 164 violations of the humanitarian and military truce during the past 24 hours, according to military source.
+The US-Saudi aggression and its mercenaries committed 122 violations of the UN-sponsored humanitarian and military truce, during the past 24 hours.

-The source confirmed that 79 violations were recorded by shooting at the homes of citizens and the sites of the Army and Popular Committees in the governorates of Marib, Taiz, Hajjah, Sa’adah, Al-Jawf, Al-Baidha’a and Al-Dhale’e.
+The source stated that the mercenaries committed 61 breaches by firing on the homes of citizens and the sites of the army and the popular committees in the governorates of Marib, Taiz, Hajjah, Sa’adah, Al-Dhale’e, Hodeidah, and the border front.

 In early April, the UN special envoy for Yemen, Hans Grundberg, announced the nationwide ceasefire, for the first time since 2016, saying the two-month truce would be eligible for renewal with the consent of parties.
 The truce meant to halt all military operations in the country and to bring the foreign military invasion to an end.